 - Maintaining the standard

 The development process typically starts with a concept, which can be broad or very specific.
 This concept is turned into a formal request from a Standards Committee, which can be a business or an industry society.
-The IEEE’s Corporate Advisory Group and Standards Board can be sponsors, too.
+The IEEE SA Entity Collaborative Activities Governance Board can be a Standards Committee, too.

 The IEEE SA oversees and helps facilitate the process for developing that standard, while the Standards Committee is responsible for organizing the development team and coordinating its activities.
 Once IEEE SA approves the request, the Standards Committee creates a Working Group of individuals or entities who represent businesses, non-profits, trade associations, regulatory agencies, and other organizations.
 The common denominator is that all of these organizations share a vision of why the world will be a better place with this standard, to the point that they’re willing to provide expert staff on a volunteer basis.

 More than 500 Working Groups are active at any given time.
 That highlights the breadth and depth of innovation that IEEE standards enable.
 Years and even decades later, Working Group members can take pride in knowing they had a hand in creating a standard that’s changed how people live, work, and play.
 Imagine how different the world would be without Bluetooth or Wi-Fi, for example.

 IEEE SA also has rules to ensure that a single member organization doesn’t dominate a Working Group.
 These guidelines help build consensus through democratic means, including meetings, votes, presentations, and discussions to resolve issues.

 Building a Consensus in Approval of Standards